leoGalani/sherlock/README.md

 Don't delete the folder called 'database' inside the sherlock folder, since its used by the docker to persist the mysql data.

+###  Demo

+You can checkout a deployed demo here: http://104.236.221.15/ Use the demo default credential:

+user: admin@admin.xpto
+pass: admin

 More info on how to use or how to extend it, visit http://sherlockqa.readthedocs.io To talk about it and share you views with the Comunity, visit http://agiletesters.com.br